mikekasprzak/archive-blog-2018/_posts/2018-03-10-notes-window-manager-testing-workflow.md

 This seems to be surprisingly difficult information to find.
 Be warned, this post is scatterbrained.

-Other than starting X:
+# startx
+Until now, the only way I knew to start a window manager from scratch was to run `startx`:

 ```bash
 # run X
 startx
 ```

-Then running them explicitly:
+Then running the manager explicitly:
 ```bash
 # run Gnome
 gnome-session